If your question isn’t below, please ask us.

 16. How do you identify and support special needs children in the school?

-Our Director of Student Development works with the individual Class Directors to help identify and support any children with special needs and will raise this with you either at parent-teacher interviews or earlier, if required.
+We work with the individual Class Directors to help identify and support any children with special needs and they will raise this with you either at parent-teacher interviews or earlier, if required.
 And, of course, if you identify that your child needs additional support, then we will work with you to achieve the best outcome for your child.
 Please contact your Class Director if you would like to discuss your child’s learning by using the email format, email@example.com.